Movements & Organizations

 7 Universalist - The main proponents are New Age-ish and mystical, if not outright universalists.
 Also, almost all Christians who are former New Agers warn of the dangers and deceit of the tool.
 [1] [2] [3]

-Self focused - encourages to discover our 'true self', to get in touch with our true nature, to realize self-actualization - ( > New Age).
+Self focused - encourages us to discover our 'true self', to get in touch with our true nature, to realize self-actualization - ( > New Age).
 [1] [2] [3] [4]

 9 It weakens the dependency on God.
 [1]